cdennig/transactional-ob-pattern/README.md

 When you look at the Cosmos DB container, you'll find two documents for the create operation (a `Contact` object and the corresponding domain event):

 ![Comsos DB container](Images/cosmos_contact.png "Data container in Comsos DB after a successful create operation.")

+> **Tip**: The Time-To-Live attribute for event documents is currently set to `36000` seconds.
+That means those documents will be deleted automatically after 10 hours.
+If you want to adjust the parameter to see how the documents will be cleaned up, go to [Contacts.API/appsettings.json](Contacts.API/appsettings.json) file and set a lower value for `Events.Ttl` (e.g. `120` seconds).

 ## Clean-Up